 Themer Singular layout type

-The Singular theme layout is a type of content layout in Beaver Themer (which can be purchased here).
+The Singular Themer layout is a type of content layout in Beaver Themer (which can be purchased here).
 It can be applied to single posts and custom post types, although it can also be applied to pages.

 Special behavior of the Singular Themer layout

-Here are the special properties of the Singular theme layout:
+Here are the special properties of the Singular Themer layout: